3chospirits/niconiconii-bot/README.md

 # NICONICONII-BOT ADVANCED BOT CODE

-This branch was solely made for a bit intermediate developers who wants cleaner and more understandable code to work with.
+This branch was solely made for intermediate developers who wants cleaner and more understandable code to work with.

 ## Install the bot